 the majority of Jews in town were poor, traditionally religious, poorly educated, and somewhat isolated

 from the Polish culture -- living within only the Jewish quarter of town.
-In the second half of the 19th
+In 1828, the new Jewish

-century the Jews from Lublin maintained their own schools, newspapers, social associations, and
+the 19th, century the Jews from Lublin maintained their own schools, newspapers, social associations,

 already 15 private Jewish schools.
 Jews manufactured clothing and food products, had a monopoly